 Mr. Lavorato has a broad range of courtroom experience, including both bench and jury trials, representing individuals, as well as corporate and governmental entities.
 As an FAA-certified commercial pilot, Mr. Lavorato brings real world experience to our team in the acquisition of key evidence related to aviation accident investigations, processes and procedures of regulatory agencies, including procedures of the National Transportation Safety Board (NTSB) and Federal Aviation Administration (FAA).

 Mr. Lavorato has served on numerous non-profit boards to the betterment of our communities and has provided vigorous pro-bono representation to those in need.
-He has been selected by his peers for inclusion in the 2015 Northern California Super Lawyer® list and the 2016-2018 Texas Super Lawyer® lists.
+He has been selected by his peers for inclusion in the 2015 Northern California Super Lawyers® list and the 2016-2018 Texas Super Lawyers®, by Thomson Reuters lists.
 He is AV® Rated by Martindale-Hubbell®, recognized for holding the highest degree of legal competency and ethical standards.
 He serves our community as a volunteer for Texas Search and Rescue, and as an adjunct professor at Austin Community College.
 Mr. Lavorato is a firm believer that education is a vital ingredient of freedom.

 Looking for a reliable lawyer in Austin?
 Call Howry Breen & Herman at (512) 430-4844 to schedule a complimentary case evaluation today.